 Most of these positions can be filled by anybody regardless of major or past experience.
 In addition to these positions, the board also has an unlimited number of positions available under these titles although you will need to display a level of competence in technical work you will be involved in:

 We solicit applications from the wider community.
 Board member applicants do not need to be current disk jockeys, as long as they are interested in working in the board.
 Elections will be by secret ballot and Instant-runoff voting will be used.
 All DJs and current officers may vote once each.
 Freshman can not run for the General Manager position.
 You will be able to run for one position only.
+Elections are completed through a Google Form distributed through the WJRH GroupMe and email list.

 We gather all people interested in one room to find an optimal point for everyone involved.
 There will be a publicly displayed list of all applicants.
 We will encourage negotiating with other candidates on positions and asking advice from incumbent board members who will be present at nomiations.
-If you are unable to attend this meeting, you will have send a represenative equipped with the necessary information.